What is a Type 4 Driver?

 Type 4 drivers were introduced by Microsoft with Windows Server 2012 and were intended to replace the default drivers bundled with the Windows operating system.
 Unfortunately, there are a few issues customers have reported when using these drivers, and a couple problems when using these drivers in conjunction with specific PaperCut features.
 Each one of these situations is discussed below.

-A simple way to check the driver type is to open the Print Management console, open Printers, then look at the column named “Driver Type”.
-This will say whether each printer is using a Type 3 or Type 4 driver.
+A simple way to check the driver type is to open the Print Management console, open Drivers, then look at the column named “Driver Type”.
+This will say whether a particular driver is a Type 3 or Type 4 driver.
 A Type 4 driver is usually bundled with the operating system or is downloaded from Windows update, whereas Type 3 drivers are often downloaded from the printer manufacturer’s website.

 PaperCut Watermarking will not work